tahmidbintaslim/You-Dont-Know-JS/scope & closures/ch3.md

 console.log( a ); // 2
 ```

 While this technique "works", it is not necessarily very ideal.
-There are a few problems it introduces.
+It introduces a few problems.
 The first is that we have to declare a named-function `foo()`, which means that the identifier name `foo` itself "pollutes" the enclosing scope (global, in this case).
 We also have to explicitly call the function by name (`foo()`) so that the wrapped code actually executes.

 It would be more ideal if the function didn't need a name (or, rather, the name didn't pollute the enclosing scope), and if the function could automatically be executed.